Arrowanneee/arrowanneee.github.io/_pages/about.md

 - Proving that externalizing these primitives reduces cognitive load, mitigates design fixation, and enhances multi-directional exploration, using within-subject studies A user study ($N=14$).
 <!-- - Proposing Cognitive Abstraction (CA) as an intermediate computational layer that transforms monolithic LLM outputs into manipulable, multi-dimensional design spaces, addressing the problem of compositional opacity in existing ideation tools.
 - Developing NexusAI, an LLM-powered interface that operationalizes CA through What–How–Value decomposition, multi-level abstraction operators (L1–L4), and typed cross-dimensional recombination, enabling fine-grained manipulation of idea components beyond “whole ideas.”
-- A within-subject study (𝑁=14) demonstrates that externalizing these primitives reduces cognitive load, mitigates design fixation, and supports multi-directional exploration, while preserving the cognitive benefits of expert-level synthesis in AI-assisted workflows.--!>
+- A within-subject study (𝑁=14) demonstrates that externalizing these primitives reduces cognitive load, mitigates design fixation, and supports multi-directional exploration, while preserving the cognitive benefits of expert-level synthesis in AI-assisted workflows.-->
 </div>
 </div>